TikZlings/Biographies/README.md

 # Biographies

-A collection of TikZlings biographies
+A collection of TikZlings biographies.
+Contributions are welcome!

 - [Peter Anteater](./Peter_Anteater.md)